MaskingTechnology/jitar/documentation/docs/develop/security.md

 }
 ```

-In a distributed setup we register this middleware at the [gateway service](../fundamentals/runtime-services.md#gateway) to make sure a node only gets called when the user is authenticated.
+In a distributed setup we register this middleware at the [gateway service](../fundamentals/runtime-services.md#gateway) to make sure a worker only gets called when the user is authenticated.
 The authorization may depend on attributes gathered during the execution of the function.
-Therefore we add the authorization middleware to the [node service](../fundamentals/runtime-services#node).
+Therefore we add the authorization middleware to the [worker service](../fundamentals/runtime-services#worker).

 ```ts
 import { Middleware, Request, Response, NextHandler } from 'jitar';